douglasnaphas/madliberation-scripts/scripts/009-2020_Video_Seder.md

 Wise child, sit down.
 I got this.
 On the most BASIC level, God commands us to {{ take an action // lift the puppy // I am going to __ // create a docket }} before we {{ take an action // make a cake // I am going to __ // screw the pooch }}.
 This means that one may not EVER {{ take an action // sing // I am going to ___. // leave the chamber }} after {{ an event // the shrew parade // I attended ___. // the taming of the shrew }}.
 I know that sounds complicated, but fortunately there are three categories of sub-laws to clarify God’s position.
 They are:

-#### Chukim
+### Chukim

 These are the most unreasonable and nonsensical laws that you would never generate on your own, like “don’t mix wool with linen” and, “ {{ A weird piece of advice // Don’t put BBQ sauce in your pants //  // Always sit on the butter before you eat it }},” and of course, {{ An inexplicably strange law // Don’t use paper in February // // Don’t churn butter in the bathroom  }}.

-#### Edot
+### Edot

 These are the reasonable-but-not-necessarily intuitive laws, like {{ an obscure, but reasonable biblical law // thou shalt milk the cow three times // ___ // honor thy neighbor's garbage }}.
-These also encompass law commanding you to celebrate Shabbat, Festivals, and Important Rites of Passage, such as {{ a rite of passage // learning to ride a bike //  // the first time eating solid food }}.
+These also encompass laws commanding you to celebrate Shabbat, Festivals, and Important Rites of Passage, such as {{ a rite of passage // learning to ride a bike //  // the first time eating solid food }}.

-#### Mishpatim
+### Mishpatim

 These are the Intuitive Laws, like don’t get caught stealing, or {{ something you’d probably get in trouble for if you were caught by your parents // watching too much TV // I got grounded for__ // punching your brother in his private parts}}.